 - Love at First Punch: With 12 corrosive torpedoes.

 - Power Fist: Chapter 34 of the manga gives her a pair of huge ones, each bigger than her torso.

 - Stalker with a Crush: To Iona.

 - Shipper on Deck: Ships Gunzou and Takao.
-Mostly because she wants Gunzou away from Iona so she get have her herself.
+Mostly because she wants Gunzou away from her Iona-neesama, so she can have her to herself.